Local Court New South Wales

 What is a criminal case?

-The majority of criminal cases in New South Wales first come before the NSW Local Court.
+Most criminal cases in New South Wales first come before the Local Court.
 Juries are not used in the Local Court.
+For a criminal case to be proven, the standard of proof is ‘beyond reasonable doubt’.

-If the magistrate is satisfied that the evidence is capable of satisfying a jury, the person is committed for trial or sentence to a higher court (either the district court or the supreme court, depending on the offences).
-Cases committed to a higher court are then determined by a judge and jury.
+If the Magistrate is satisfied that the evidence is capable of satisfying a jury, the defendant is committed for trial or sentence to a higher court (either the District Court or the Supreme Court, depending on the offences).
+Cases committed to a higher court are then determined by a Judge and jury.

 Other information about criminal cases